bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Health_Insurance_Verification_Backend_API.md

 ### Pokitdok Eligibility Retrieval API.
-- To retrieve parsed eligibility data from pokitdok for a consumer, submit a POST request to http://picbackend.herokuapp.com/v1/eligibility The POST data a JSON document using the following template:
+- To retrieve parsed eligibility data from pokitdok for a consumer, submit a POST request to http://picbackend.herokuapp.com/v2/consumer_health_insurance_benefits/ The body of the request should be a JSON document using the following template:

 ```
 {